-Medical neglect is part of Tort Law, a body of rights and obligations that protects people from harm by others.
-Such harm may be intentional or unintentional.
+Medical neglect falls under tort law, a body of rights and obligations that protects people from harm by others.
+That harm may be intentional or unintentional.

-To establish medical neglect, the following must apply to a physician or medical facility:
+To establish a viable claim for neglect, the plaintiff must prove that the physician or medical facility:

-- was under legal duty to care for the person who suffered harm; and
+- was legally obligated to care for the person who suffered the injury, disability, or disfigurement; and

-The most common form of medical neglect is inadequately monitoring a patient.
-This may include nurses not taking vital signs or not taking them enough.
+The most common form is inadequately monitoring a patient.
+This may include nurses failing to take vital signs or not taking them often enough.

 - turning off or ignoring monitor alarms;

-- not checking a patient’s updated status before performing medical treatment; and
+- neglecting to check a patient’s status before performing surgery or another procedure; and

-- not watching for signs of infection, bleeding, and other complications after surgery.
+- failing to watch for signs of infection, bleeding, and other post-surgery complications.

 How Do I File a Medical Malpractice Claim for Neglect?